A review of the Hotel Atlantic

 – Would I recommend it to my best friend?

 Absolutely.
 I felt very much at home at the hotel – very comfortable and very safe.
 I was travelling on my own and attending a conference, which required coming back to the room during the day to change etc, and arriving back late after the various functions and there was something quite homely about it.
 The staff were excellent and it never felt awkward to be on my own, which sometimes happens.

 Without a doubt.
 I was very impressed with Hamburg (and did not have enough spare time).
 Mr. O has also visited a few times on business and we both agreed we would come back for a weekend, as there is something about this city.

-Have you visited this hotel?
+Have you visited Hotel Atlantic Kempinski Hamburg?
 What were your thoughts?